exercism/php/concepts/comparison-operators/introduction.md

 Comparison operators compare two values and usually return a boolean (`true` or `false`).
 They are commonly used to make decisions in code.

-For learning PHP, start with **identical** comparisons and relational comparisons between numbers:
+PHP has **identical** comparisons and relational comparisons between numbers:

 ```php
 <?php